Neutral particle

-In physics, a neutral particle is a particle with no electric charge, such as a neutron.
+In physics, a neutral particle is a particle without an electric charge, such as a neutron.

-The term neutral particles should not be confused with truly neutral particles, the subclass of neutral particles that are also identical to their own antiparticles.

 Stable or long-lived neutral particles

 Long-lived neutral particles provide a challenge in the construction of particle detectors, because they do not interact electromagnetically, except possibly through their magnetic moments.
 This means that they do not leave tracks of ionized particles or curve in magnetic fields.
 Examples of such particles include photons, neutrons, and neutrinos.

 Other neutral particles

 Other neutral particles are very short-lived and decay before they could be detected even if they were charged.
 They have been observed only indirectly.
 They include: